SomyaPanchal/VeriMedia/README.md

    - Word cloud of xenophobic language (for text)
    - Comprehensive analysis report
 4. Download the report as a PDF for your records

+## Security

+- **API Keys**: Never commit your API keys to the repository.
+The `.env` file is included in `.gitignore` to prevent accidental commits.
+- **Environment Variables**: Always use environment variables for sensitive information.
+- **Secret Management**: For production deployment, use a proper secret management solution.

 ## License